 The trouble most people have (me included) is finding the 20% of actions that yield 80% results.

-Everything seems important when thinking about your brand.
+Everything seems important when thinking about your online brand management.
 Managing the Twitter and Facebook accounts, helping customer service reps, working with the sales team…

 The list can be endless, so here are a couple of examples to help you identify the actions that could result in the biggest push for your brand and business.